benko/ocp4-lab-deployment/README.md

 ### A Quirk!

-At any rate, regardless of what kind of network model you decide to use, it is your responsibility to make sure all the VMs resolve correctly, which becomes particularly important from the point where services VM is up and running.
+At any rate, regardless of what kind of network model you decide to use, it is your responsibility to make sure all the VM hostnames resolve correctly on the control node, which becomes particularly important from the point where services VM is up and running.

-You have two general options:
+You have three general options:

  - add every single host to /etc/hosts (this will do for installation)
+ - use the inventory option ``ansible_host`` (similar, but untested)
  - establish a vpn tunnel to services and use its DNS server

-Obviously the latter has a clear advantage of being able to use the cluster wildcard DNS domain after everything is up, and ingress will work just fine for you, but there is this critical moment *after* the services VM is already configured, where you have to actually remember to start up a VPN client and configure it correctly.
+Obviously the latter has a clear advantage of being able to use the cluster wildcard DNS domain after everything is up, and ingress will work just fine for you, but it still requires you to have the services VM in /etc/hosts somewhere, and there is this critical moment *after* the services VM is already configured, where you have to actually remember to start up a VPN client and configure it correctly.